Is China Expensive to Live In?

-Medical Expenses and Health Care Costs for Expats
+Medical Expenses and Health Care Costs in China

 If you need medical treatment while you’re in China and you don’t have local or international insurance, be prepared to pay.
 Specialty expat clinics are very expensive.
 You’ll find doctors and nursing professionals who speak your language, but you’ll pay for that privilege.

 If you can get past the language barrier, local hospitals are much more affordable and often offer better service.
 But you’ll need to be able to communicate with the staff to ensure the best quality of care.

 When you need to make a short 15-minute visit to a private doctor, expect to pay about $42 out of pocket.

 Getting around China is easy.
 The major cities have robust subway systems, and a typical ride only costs 2 RMB (approximately 30 cents).
 A short taxi ride will cost you about $2-$3 USD, or you can use DiDi (the Uber equivalent) for more personalized service.